 You will need to consider this while selecting a waist trainer.
 There are many points to ponder upon when you go about this, such as the length, the shape and curve (hybrid, standard, longline or waspie), whether you are a regular size or a plus size, whether you want to go with an overbust or an underbust style, and the kind of fabric you want to go with (cotton, satin, leather, brocade, mesh, satin, PVC and so on).

 While buying, you shouldn’t cheat yourself about your natural waist size and measure honestly.
 Stand upright, do not try to flatten the sides or suck your breath in, and measure as it is.

 This way, you are likely to get the right measurement, and would be infinitely more comfortable rather than wearing something that a friend or a dear one suggested (what works for them may not be right for you!) and you will see better results, not to mention your confidence levels would be up.

 Liners are fabrics that stay between your skin and the waist trainer.
-This is to protect your skin (if you are trying a brand new waist trainer out of the box, you may experience rashes because of the stiff material) and sometimes the waist trainer itself (you may have oily skin or be sweating profusely).
+This is to protect your skin (if you are trying a brand new corset out of the box, you may experience rashes because of the stiff material) and sometimes the trainer itself (you may have oily skin or be sweating profusely).
 The idea is that your waist trainer should last you for a long duration.